Table of Contents

 We cover the Salt Lake Valley and Utah County.
 The consultation is free, we come to you, and there’s no obligation.
 If your basement isn’t right for any of the floors we carry, we’ll tell you that too.

-Can you install LVP directly on concrete in a Utah basement?
+Can you install waterproof laminate directly on concrete in a Utah basement?

 Does Utah’s snowmelt season really affect basement flooring?

 It can.
 Spring snowmelt from the Wasatch Range raises ground moisture levels, which can push humidity up in below-grade spaces, even in well-built homes.
-This is one of the main reasons we lean toward LVP over laminate or hardwood for Utah basements.
-Waterproof flooring simply removes moisture from the equation.
+This is one of the main reasons we lean toward waterproof laminate for Utah basements.
+GemCore’s 3-part waterproof system and under-6% swell ratio specifically address this problem.

 What about carpet in a Utah basement?

 Carpet over concrete in a below-grade Utah space is a moisture trap.
 Even with a pad, carpet absorbs and holds humidity.
-We’ve seen it done and we’ve seen the results: mold and musty odors are common.
-If you want softness in a basement bedroom or playroom, a small area rug over LVP gives you both warmth and the ability to pull it up and dry it if moisture is ever an issue.
+We’ve seen it done and we’ve seen the results, mold and musty odors are common.
+If you want softness in a basement bedroom or playroom, a small area rug over waterproof laminate gives you both warmth and the ability to pull it up and dry it if moisture is ever an issue.

-How do I know if my basement is dry enough for laminate or engineered hardwood?
+How do I know if my basement is dry enough for engineered hardwood?

-The calcium chloride test, as recommended by the National Wood Flooring Association, is the most reliable method.
+The calcium chloride test is the most reliable method.
 You seal a calcium chloride dish to the slab for 60–72 hours and measure how much moisture it absorbed.
 Most engineered hardwood manufacturers specify a maximum of 3 lbs per 1,000 sq ft per 24 hours.
-Some LVP manufacturers go higher.
+Waterproof laminate tolerates higher moisture levels, which is another reason it’s easier to install below grade.
 We can walk you through testing during a consultation.

 Does Plank & Go install flooring in basements specifically?